Is A Financial Adviser The Same As A Mortgage Adviser?

 There are 3 main advantages of using a mortgage adviser over a financial adviser to arrange your mortgage.

-Cost Most financial advisers will charge upfront for a consultation.
-Some financial advisers in the UK charge hefty fees.
+Importantly: A lot of financial advisers will charge upfront for a consultation, with some financial advisers in the UK charging hefty upfront fees.

-Boon Brokers offers all advice for FREE with no obligation to arrange a mortgage product through us.
+Here at Boon Brokers, we offers all advice for FREE with no obligation to arrange a mortgage product through us.
 We believe our clients should be able to receive the advice they need without paying potentially costly advice fees.
 We can also arrange your mortgage for you, free of charge.

-Lender Panels The majority of financial advisers in the UK are one-man bands and as a result they tend to either subscribe to the above-mentioned mortgage networks or only place business with select lenders.
+The majority of financial advisers in the UK are ‘one-man bands‘ and as a result, they tend to either subscribe to mortgage networks or only complete business with select lenders.

-Using a truly whole of market mortgage broker or adviser can give you a wider range of lenders and products to choose from.
+Using a trusted whole-of-market mortgage broker – like Boon Brokers – can give you a wider range of lenders and products to choose from.

 Boon Brokers specialises in mortgage products, and we arrange mortgages for our clients on a daily basis.